VistaGen Therapeutics Inc. (VTGN) Shares Down Despite Recent Market Volatility

-VistaGen Therapeutics Inc. (NASDAQ: VTGN)’s stock price has decreased by -4.00 compared to its previous closing price of 0.15.
-Nevertheless, the company has seen a gain of 2.38% in its stock price over the last five trading days.
+VistaGen Therapeutics Inc. (NASDAQ: VTGN)’s stock price has decreased by -6.44 compared to its previous closing price of 0.14.
+However, the company has seen a fall of -14.04% in its stock price over the last five trading days.

 Is It Worth Investing in VistaGen Therapeutics Inc. (NASDAQ: VTGN) Right Now?

-Moreover, the 36-month beta value for VTGN is 1.07.
-Analysts have varying opinions on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 2 as “hold,” and 0 as “sell.”
+Additionally, the 36-month beta value for VTGN is 1.06.
+There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price recommended by analysts for VistaGen Therapeutics Inc. (VTGN) is $0.25, The public float for VTGN is 205.00M and currently, short sellers hold a 3.56% of that float.
-On March 17, 2023, VTGN’s average trading volume was 6.79M shares.
+The average price predicted by analysts for VTGN is $0.25, The public float for VTGN is 205.00M and currently, short sellers hold a 3.56% ratio of that float.
+The average trading volume of VTGN on March 21, 2023 was 6.64M shares.

 VTGN’s Market Performance

-During the last 5 trading sessions, VTGN rose by +2.38%, which changed the moving average for the period of 200-days by -86.18% in comparison to the 20-day moving average, which settled at $0.1666.
-In addition, VistaGen Therapeutics Inc. saw 42.23% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, VTGN fell by -14.04%, which changed the moving average for the period of 200-days by -88.67% in comparison to the 20-day moving average, which settled at $0.1607.
+In addition, VistaGen Therapeutics Inc. saw 25.44% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading